Deciphersoul/Unreal_mcp/docs/MCP-AGENT-GUIDE.md

 ---

 ### 5. query_level
-Scene understanding and actor discovery.
+Scene understanding and actor discovery. **Current limitation (Dec 2025):** responses often report `success` but omit actor payloads.
+Use this tool for counts only and confirm actual actor labels in the editor before issuing mutating commands.

 | Action | Required Params | Optional Params | Description |
 |--------|----------------|-----------------|-------------|